at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q4_Following_To_Followers_Ratio_Bot_Detection_Analysis.md

 SUM(number_followers) AS total_followers,
 ROUND(AVG(SUM(number_followers)) OVER(), 2) AS site_AVG_total_followers,
 SUM(number_followers) - ROUND(AVG(SUM(number_followers)) OVER(), 2) AS total_followers_diff_from_AVG,
-SUM(number_following) AS total_following, -- the sum function is used because the union add the two subquerries togeth in rows, so e.g. you have user_id: 1, total_followers: 5, total_following: 0
+SUM(number_following) AS total_following, -- the sum function is used because the union combines the two subquerries together in rows, so e.g. you have user_id: 1, total_followers: 5, total_following: 0
 ROUND(AVG(SUM(number_following)) OVER(), 2) AS site_AVG_total_following,
 -- and then you'll have user_id: 1 again, but with number_of_followers: 0 and number_following: 4. these need to be combined/added and a GROUP BY or COUNT() won't do that, it has to be summed.
 SUM(number_following) - ROUND(AVG(SUM(number_following)) OVER(), 2) AS total_following_diff_from_AVG,